curl/everything-curl/libcurl-http-requests.md

 ### Remove a header

-When you think libcurl uses a header in a request that you really think it shouldn't, you can easily tell it to just remove it from the request.
+When you think libcurl uses a header in a request that you really think it should not, you can easily tell it to just remove it from the request.
 Like if you want to take away the `Accept:` header.
 Just provide the header name with nothing to the right sight of the colon: